dgh1996/ECE-143-project/README.md

 The data folder contain the dataset we used (courtesy to https://www.kaggle.com/jsphyg/weather-dataset-rattle-package).

 ## To use:
-runcode.ipynb shows how to run the code.
+"runcode.ipynb" shows how to run the code.
 Notice that the features used to train the model can be modified from here.

 In addition, each attempt may be different due to the randomized aspect of data splitting and training initialization.